harmony-one/h/progress/philipp-petzka.md

+2025-08-10: I participated in team calls to support Artem and the dev team to understand the mechanics of hedging and how the execution flow of the automated strategy should work.
+After hedges didn't close appropriately during last week's performance test, I had to fix the code and redeploy the strategy in a new range.
+Started to look into the data shared by Stephen to study the actual price impacts for rebalancing after calculating an impact based on current liquidity.

+Downloaded Docker and prepared the set-up to test the current version of Artems bot this week.

 2025-07-27: I wrote a document with a short thesis for each asset held by the treasury to support the decision-making regarding future asset allocations.
 Together with the dev team we discussed hedging alternatives and reviewed updates of the LP farming strategy.

 ---